-For some car shoppers, Buy Here Pay Here is an option that offers key financial means to purchasing a used car.
+For certain car shoppers, Buy Here Pay Here is their only option left for buying a much-needed used car.

-For a variety of reasons, traditional third-party financing (banks, credit unions, automaker-associated lending companies such as Ford Motor Credit and so forth) doesn't work for everyone.
+For many reasons, traditional third-party financing (banks, credit unions, automaker-associated lending companies such as Ford Motor Credit and so forth) doesn't work for everyone.
 Buy Here Pay Here (BHPH) provides yet another path to buying a used car with credit for those borrowers who find most other financing avenues closed to them.

 Unless you have a very good reason for avoiding traditional lenders, though, BHPH should be a last-resort remedy.